 ART 319: Principles of EditingA theoretical and practical introduction to connecting images and sound in a compelling way.
 The goal is to promote understanding of film, video, and new media as tools for creative expression and to help students think critically and make informed choices about editing.

 ART 320: Intermediate PrintmakingA continuation of ART 220, exploring traditional and contemporary techniques in printmaking, with an emphasis on color and combination printing specific to the aesthetic characteristics of each process.
-Three or more of the following processes are used to enhance the conceptual and visual narrative inherent to this graphic medium, including intaglio, lithography, and letterpress.
+Three or more of the following processes are used to enhance the conceptual and visual narrative inherent to this graphic medium, including collagraph, intaglio, plate and stone lithography, and relief.
 When scheduled on Tuesday-Thursday, class will dismiss early for University Convocations.

 ART 322: Intermediate Artist BooksA continuation of ART 222, exploring additional historical and contemporary bindings, and paper making with an emphasis on multiple related processes.
 Color and combination printing specific to the aesthetic characteristics of each process.
 Installation, altered books, wearable books and performance are explored in detail in conjunction with alternative processes to enhance the conceptual and visual narrative inherent to this sequential medium.